h15200/notes/kafka_and_confluent.md

 - all other VPCs in the same env that is not a `mothership` are considered `satellites`

 - the `mothership` contains a db that has info on all satellites (network_id, k8_cluster identifier, orgName, etc..)

+### Satellites

+- satellites are all VPCs (and the k8s clusters that are in them) that are NOT the mothership.

+- satellites are in AWS, GCP, Azure in many regions

+- `GCP Satellites` are just the VPC and a GKE (Google kubernetes engine)

+- `AWS Satellites` are VPC with its own network with no direct internet access.
+Outbound connections are allowed through internet gateways.
+A single k8s cluster is deployed into each of these satellite VPC's with its own set of DNS names for the masters managed through `route53`

+### "Mothership" (always AWS us-west-2)

+- the term `mothership` can be used to refer to several different things in conversation

+1. The data that is the source of truth for all desired state
+2. The mothership VPC itself (in AWS us-west-2 region)
+3. The k8s cluster within that mothership VPC
+4. The Kafka cluster in that k8s cluster
+5. The set of services in that k8s cluster
+6. The Postgres database in that mothership VPC

+- there are several important services inside the mothership

+  - `scheduler-service` (handles which physical clusters should exist, where they are scheduled, how many resources they require, api credentials, etc.. )
+  - `gateway-service`
+  - `org-service`
+  - `auth-service`
+  - `metrics-service` (uses Elasticsearch as it's backing store)

+  - services inside the mothership are accessible through the `control plane (user management plane)` and the services communicate with each other via `grpc` with Protobuf messages.

+- a mothership cluster also has its own postgres DB running in the same AWS VPC for state storage.

 ### Global mothership kafka